 Initial Term and Renewals.
-The "Initial Term" of this Lease shall commence on 2.1July 1, 2019 and shall terminate effective June 30, 2020 (the "Initial Term Expiration"), unless sooner terminated as hereinafter set forth.
+The "Initial Term" of this Lease shall commence on July 1, 2019 and shall terminate effective June 30, 2020 (the "Initial Term Expiration"), unless sooner terminated as hereinafter set forth.
 Provided that (a) Tenant is not then in Default under this Lease, or the Academy's Charter Contract issued by BMCC ("Contract")" (as defined in Section 13.1.D. below), and (b) this Lease and the Contract are still in full force and effect, then, unless a Notice of Non-Renewal is sent as provided below, on the Initial Term Expiration (and each anniversary thereof, during the Term of this Lease), this Lease shall be automatically renewed for successive one (1) year terms, upon the same terms and conditions as contained herein.
 The "Term" of this Lease shall mean the Initial Term and every renewal term entered into by Landlord and Tenant.
 The term "Upcoming Expiration Date" shall mean the Initial Term Expiration, or if the Initial Term Expiration has occurred, then the upcoming anniversary of the Initial Term Expiration.
 If either party, in its sole discretion, does not wish for this Lease to automatically renew, then at least one hundred eighty (180) days prior to the Upcoming Expiration Date, such party must notify the other party in writing that it does not wish the Term to be renewed (a "Notice of Non-Renewal").
 Upon the timely delivery of a Notice of Non-Renewal, this Lease shall terminate on the Upcoming Expiration Date.
-If either party defaults under Lease this beyond applicable notice and cure periods, the Term shall automatically end at the expiration of the then current one year Term and the Notice of Non-Renewal requirement shall be waived.
+If either party defaults under Article 13 of the Lease, the Term shall automatically end at the expiration of the then current one year Term and the Notice of Non-Renewal requirement shall be waived.

-Notwithstanding the foregoing, if the Contract is suspended, revoked or terminated, or a new Contract is not issued to the Tenant after expiration of the Contract, this Lease shall automatically be suspended or terminated, as the case may be, on the same date as the Contract is suspended, revoked, terminated or expires without further action of the parties.
+Notwithstanding the foregoing, if the Contract is suspended, revoked or terminated, or a new Contract is not issued to the Tenant after expiration of the Contract, this Lease, together with all Rent obligations arising after the termination date, shall automatically be suspended or terminated, as the case may be, on the same date as the Contract is suspended, revoked, terminated or expires without further action of the parties.
+To the extent that Landlord has collected prepaid Rent, it shall be returned to Tenant.